How To Stop Reverse Sneezing In Dogs

 Most normal, healthy dogs will experience an episode of reverse sneezing at some stage of their life.

-While reverse sneezing doesn’t hurt your dog, it’s worthwhile keeping in mind potential causes so that if it continues you can ask your vet to investigate.
+While reverse sneezing doesn’t hurt your dog, it’s worthwhile keeping in mind potential causes so that if it continues you can ask your vet to investigate and treat it.

 Some of the triggers definitely can hurt your dog in the short and over longer-term.